MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-facility-manager.md

 - Moving forward

    Given that the facility isn't in the final phase, you can select the circle of the current stage and then select **Next Stage**.
 The business process flow won't move instantly, but in the background, a new transition record is created and you'll go to that record.
-The record is prepopulated with the next phase and is ready for approval.
+The record is auto populated with the next phase and is ready for approval.

 - Moving backward